Here’s an excerpt from the book from the chapter of my book: The Practical Buddhist.

 For example, in my time spent as a Kriya Yoga initiate, I began taking advanced training in transcendental meditation.
 Each class seemed to build additional layers of philosophy and prescribed behaviors upon those previously learned.
 This continued until my practice became a legalistic exercise placing increasing importance on technique and minute adjustments.

 The joy I initially felt -when I knew next to nothing about technique- was replaced by ritual and soon disappeared altogether.
-In my experience, ritual is fascinating at first but over time leads to disinterest and ultimately boredom.
+In my experience, a ritual is fascinating at first but over time leads to disinterest and ultimately boredom.

 I untethered from ritual and ceremony a long time ago.
 I can see no positive result from engaging in repetitive ceremonies.
 This isn’t to say I’m against all ceremonies and traditions, just that they don’t always serve a primary purpose.